By our latest count, we are making approximately 690 varieties of fruit varieties freely available at the 2015 Lane County Propagation Fair.

-We have an especially strong showing in targeted fruit diversity at this year’s fair, with a particular emphasis on locally-proven, disease-resistance.
-Local fruit enthusiasts have been busy in recent years decoding the long-term ecology of some huge, genetically diverse collections – such as Nick Botner’s in Yoncalla, and the USDA repository in Corvallis – which, because they are local, afford us deep comparative insights into the performance of about 6.000 varieties of fruit trees.
+We have an especially strong showing in targeted fruit diversity at this year’s event, with a particular emphasis on locally-proven, disease-resistant varieties.
+Local fruit enthusiasts have been busy in recent years decoding the long-term ecology of some huge, genetically diverse collections – such as Nick Bottner’s in Yoncalla, and the USDA repository in Corvallis – which, because they are local, afford us deep comparative insights into the performance of about 6,000 varieties of fruit trees.

 Many of the highly disease-resistant varieties we will have at the fair are unknown to the trade and compare exceedingly favorably with the latest cultivars.
 For example, our team of old timers rates Akane – a modern apple variety very-popularly touted by commercial nurseries for its disease-resistance, most commonly along with Liberty and Chehalis – as a second- rather than first-tier disease-resistant apple, because it tends to suffer during the first part of the season where scores of first-rank disease-resistant apples we have compared against it, organically in the PNW, do not.
 Old timers consistently tell us that disease-resistance is the defining, but not only characteristic, determining great fruit.

-Here are our working lists of fruit varieties available at this year’s fair.
+Here are our working lists of fruit varieties available at last year’s fair.